 So, what makes the production of sake unique to beer and wine?
 It's that the starch-to-sugar conversion occurs alongside fermentation in the same tank.
 Sake is the only type of alcohol in the world created with this parallel multiple fermentation process.
 When we say that sake is a unique alcoholic beverage, we mean it!

 Both sake and wine measure their flavor profiles in terms of dryness and sweetness.
-For sake, the sugar-to-acid level and gravity are measured by its sake meter value (nihonshu-do).
+For sake, the sugar level and gravity (or relative density) are measured by its sake meter value (nihonshu-do).
 A sake with an SMV of zero is neither overly dry nor sweet.
-A lower nihonshu-do (such as -2) would indicate a sweet sake; an SMV above number would label drier sakes.
+A lower nihonshu-do (such as -2) would indicate a sweet sake; a higher positive SMV would indicate drier sakes.

 How is sake made compared to wine?